CURRICULUM VITAE | NICOLE ANTEBI

 Over Story/Meander Story Solo exhibition and “Cinco Minutos a Cinco Puntos,” a 12-hour community event I organized in conjunction with the closing of the exhibition.
 Galería Cinco Puntos, El Paso, Texas (Jan 2024)

-Installation, artist talk, screening and animation workshop at the Irish National College of Art and Design and sister installation with collaborator poet Éireann Lorsung at University of College Dublin titled “Border, River, Mover, Breather” (May 2024)
+“Border, River, Mover, Breather” installation, artist talk, screening and animation workshop at the Irish National College of Art and Design and sister installation with collaborator poet Éireann Lorsung at University of College Dublin (May 2024)

 2024